sdondley/ClimateChangeChat/perl.md

     * `https://github.com/neovim/nvim-lspconfig`
 * Step 2 is done

-### Step 3: Throw in a little lua code into neovim's init file
+### Step 3: Throw one line of lua code into neovim's init file
 * WTF is lua, you say?
     * Sounds like you're probably using `init.vim` to configure neovim
         * Throw this code into the file: